-Sometimes abbreviated as DL, D/L, or DLing, download is a term used to describe copying data from one computer to another, either over a network or modem.
+Sometimes abbreviated as DL, D/L, or DLing, download describes copying data from one computer to another, either over a network or modem.
 For example, each time you visit a web page on the Internet, you download the information on the page, including any pictures, to your computer.
 The term download is often associated with pictures, songs, videos, and programs.

-When you download a file or program, you'll see a down arrow with an underscore that indicates that the download has initiated.
-You can also view and manage the downloads in most browsers by using the Ctrl+J shortcut key.
+When you download a file or program, there is a down arrow with an underscore indicating the download has initiated.
+You can also view and manage the downloads in most browsers using the Ctrl+J shortcut key.